-The newly developed proprietary methods of BB-301 delivery, as well as the analytical methods developed to assay the key target tissues of the Beagle dog subjects, led to the observation of broad-based transduction of the pharyngeal muscle target tissues (Figure 9, individual sections of the TP muscle following BB-301 dosing) and demonstrated a 228-fold improvement (+22,647%) in BB-301 transduction of the HP muscle and a 113-fold improvement (+11,163%) in BB-301 transduction of the TP muscle relative to the levels of BB-301 transduction observed by the previous BB-301 licensee (Figure 10).
+The current proprietary method of BB-301 delivery to the key pharyngeal muscles of study subjects and the proprietary molecular analytical methods employed to assay the pharyngeal muscle tissues of study subjects, both methods having been developed by the Benitec team, led to the observation of broad-based transduction of the targeted pharyngeal muscle tissues (Figure 9, represents individual sections of the TP muscle following BB-301 dosing).
+Critically, the Benitec-developed methods also facilitated the achievement of a 228-fold improvement (+22,647%) in BB-301 transduction of the HP muscle and a 113-fold improvement (+11,163%) in BB-301 transduction of the TP muscle relative to the levels of BB-301 transduction observed by the previous BB-301 licensee (Figure 10).